App packaging and signing services

 UFT Mobile supports testing both packaged and non-packaged native and hybrid apps.

-A packaged app is an app that UFT Mobile has repackaged with record and replay libraries.
+A packaged app is an app that UFT Mobile has repackaged with instrumented libraries.

 Although both packaged and non-package apps are supported by UFT Mobile, packaging is still required